dmvassallo/EmbeddingScratchwork/README.md

    that you generated for the specific purpose of using for this codespace.
 6. Click “Add secret.”

+#### Security if your OpenAI API key in the codespace (important)

-To expand on the point, in step 5, about using a key that is just for this, rather than one you also use for anything else: that way, if somehow it is accidentally disclosed, you only need to invalidate that specific key, and when you do, none of your other projects or uses of the OpenAI API should be affected.
+To expand on the point, in step 5, about using a key that is just for this, rather than one you also use for anything else: That way, if somehow it is accidentally disclosed, you only need to invalidate that specific key.
+When you do invalidate it, none of your other projects or uses of the OpenAI API should be affected.

 See [Best Practices for API Key Safety](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).

 ### 3. Local dev container